 Chattanooga's high-voltage lab will have other unique features as well, including a battery-to-grid connection that sends unused energy back to utilities.
 It also will be built to LEED standards as part of Volkswagen's long-term goal of becoming a carbon neutral company by 2050.

 "This lab was planned to be as sustainable as possible," said Maluche.

-Volkswagen has been buidling cars in Chattooga since 2011.
-Now with the plant to become a major production hub for both electric vehicles, batteries and research, it is changing the once sleepy town into a tech hub similar to what happened in Austin, Texas.
+Volkswagen has been building cars in Chattanooga since 2011.
+Now with the plant to become a major production hub for both electric vehicles, batteries and research, it is changing the once sleepy town into a booming tech hub similar to what is happening in Austin, Texas.

 "There is this great spirit in Chattanooga, where everyone is excited about what the city can become.
-It's a great town for an engineer like me, but also for others in tech and start-ups.
+It's a great town for an engineer like me, but also for others in tech and start-ups," said Maluche.

 "The future of driving is coming to Chattanooga.
 We have the chance to help shape how Volkswagen and the entire automotive industry engineers electric vehicles to be as safe and sustainable as possible."

 Volkswagen Reveals the Exterior of the Upcoming Electric ID.4